phonito/phonito-scanner-action/README.md

 # Phonito Security Docker Vulnerability Scanner

 This action automates scanning Docker images for OS & library vulnerabilities.
-You will need a Phonito Secuirty account which you can get for free at https://phonito.io.
+You will need a Phonito Security account which you can get for free at https://phonito.io.

 Example output: